sgago/algomon/readme.md

 visited[1] = true
 ```

-Another clever trick is to wipe out the value in the adjancency graph somehow.
+Another clever trick is to wipe out the value in the adjacency graph somehow.
 Make it negative or something that indicates we visited it to avoid storing a whole other data structure for visited/not-visited stuff.

 When deciding between BFS or DFS to explore graphs, choose BFS for shortest distance or graphs of unknown or infinite sizes due to exploring all adjacent neighbors first.

 DFS is better at using less memory for wide graphs (graphs with large breadth of factors).
 Put another way, BFS stores the breadth of the graph as it searches.
 DFS is also better at finding nodes that are far away such as a maze exit.

-## Dynamic programming (DP)
+## Dynamic programming
-A problem can be solved via dynamic programming if
+A problem can be solved via dynamic programming (DP) if
 1. The problem can be divided into sub-problems
 2. The sub-problems from bullet 1 overlap

 Really, DP == DFS + memoization + pruning.
 Pruning is important, to save space and reduced wasted calculations.

 In DP, the formula used to tabulate Fibonacci numbers is `dp[i] = dp[i - 1] + dp[i - 2]`.
-These formulas are called the recurrene relation and is critical.
+These formulas are called the recurrence relation and is critical.
 Without this, you'll end up flailing around.
 They also, aren't super obvious.
 Take finding the longest increasing subsequence (LIS).
 The recurrence relation from top-down is `lis(i) = max(lis(i-1), lis(i-2) ... lis(0))` but only for `nums at i-1, i-2, ..., 0 < num at i`.

 DP problems can be solved in top-down or bottom-up.

-### How to solve DP
-1. Identify if we've got overlapping problems or not.
-If they don't overlap, DP ain't going to work.
-2. Sometimes, they don't just hand you an array to run DP on.
-For example, see the [perfect squares problems](./problems/dynamic/perfectsquares_test.go).
-In that problem, we need to churn out the perfect squares 1, 4, 9, 16, 25, 36, etc. to get started.
-3. Half the battle is just determining what goes into the memo.
-For *most* problems, we memo the same thing as the problem's output.
-Again, DP is combining solutions to subproblems to create the final answer.
-Maybe this is completely obvious, but when you're staring down some crazy confusing leetcode problem for the first time, it helps to remember this.
-4. And, sometiems, you might need to sort the input collection or operate on it in some way.
-See the [longest divisible subset problem](./problems/dynamic/largestdivsubset_test.go).
-In that problem, the TC from the solution is N^2 and sorting is NlogN, so this is "fine" to do.
+### Strategy for solving dynamic programming problems
+1. **Identify overlapping subproblems:** Determine if the problem exhibits overlapping subproblems.
+If not, DP will not work and you'll need to try a different approach.
+2. **Handle or preprocess the input (optional):** In some cases, the problem might not provide a straightforward array for DP.
+For example, see the [perfect squares problems](./problems/dynamic/perfectsquares_test.go) where we need to generate perfect squares first or the [largest divisible subset problem](./problems/dynamic_programming/topdown/largestdivsubset_test.go) where the input needs to be sorted first.
+Futhermore, you might not realize this straight away which makes the understanding and psuedocoding the problem important.
+3. **Define the memo:** Clarify what needs to memoized.
+In *most* cases, the memo is the same as, or aligns closely with, the problems output.
-5. After you identify the memo and what it stores, we can typically init the memo with the base cases.
-For example, in the [perfect squares problem](./problems/dynamic/perfectsquares_test.go), we can init the memo with 1, 4, 9, 25, etc. while less than our target number.
+4. **Initialize the memo with base cases:** We can typically initialize the memo with the base cases.
+For example, in the [perfect squares problem](./problems/dynamic/perfectsquares_test.go), we can initialize the memo with perfect squares like 1, 4, 9, 25, etc. immediately.
-6. Next, you'll need to figure out how to get from `dp[0]` to `dp[1]`.
-We start to author the recurrence relation, the math formula that get's us the answers from `something[i]` to `something[i+1]`.
-These don't need to be written like a math PhD would write.
-Something *you* can understand for coding like:
+5. **Define the recurrence relation:** Develop the recurrence relation, a formula for transition from one state to the next.
+For example, clearly state how to transition from `dp[i]` to `dp[i+1]`.
+Start with transition from the base cases to the next case.
+Write the recurrence relation in something *you* can understand for coding like:
 ```
 The recurrence relation is:
 memo[i] = max(memo[i-1], memo[i-2]... memo[0])+1
-  but ONLY for each memo[i-1] when nums[i]%nums[i-1]==0.
+  - applies ONLY for each memo[i-1] when nums[i]%nums[i-1]==0.
+  - memo[0] is a base case and equals 0
 ```

+#### Top down or bottom up?

 ### Tricks
 - If a sequence length is relatively small, say under 3000 elements or so, it may suggest DP due to N^2 or worse time complexity.
 So, small inputs, may mean DP because the tests will never finish otherwise.